✓ Copied!

 PyTorch nn.Module

 Every neural network in PyTorch is a subclass of nn.Module.
 You implement forward() — the framework handles backprop, device management, and serialization behind the abstract interface.
-This means you can build a ResNet, a Transformer, or a custom architecture and the training loop never changes.

 🔗